fastai/fastdot/README.md

 </div>

 As you see, graphs know how to show themselves in Jupyter notebooks directly and can be exported to HTML (it uses SVG behind the scenes).
 Tooltips appear in both notebooks and exported HTML pages.
+Nodes with the same label, by default, are set to the same color.
 Also, as shown above, you can just use `add_item` or `add_items`, regardless of the type of item.

 ## Symbolic graphs